AvePoint/cloud-api/docs/docs/register-app.md

    3. Click **Add service and permission**.
    4. In the **Add service and permission** pane, select the services and corresponding permissions that you need to grant to this app, and then click **Add**.
    >[!NOTE]
-   > For the services and permissions that you can grant to the app for using Graph API, refer to [Services and Permissions](#services-and-permissions)
+   > For the services and permissions that you can grant to the app for using Graph API, refer to [Services and Permissions](#services-and-permissions).
 4. Use a certificate or client secret as the app credentials.
 Credentials enable application to identify themselves to the authentication service when receiving tokens at a web addressable location (using an HTTPS schema).
 For a higher level of assurance, we recommend using a certification.
 Follow the instructions below to configure credentials:
      - The certificate serves as credentials that allow your application to authenticate itself, requiring no interaction from a user at runtime.
 Refer to [Prepare a Certificate for the Custom Azure App](https://cdn.avepoint.com/assets/webhelp/avepoint-online-services/index.htm#!Documents/prepareacertificateforthecustomazureapp.htm) section in AvePoint Online Services user guide to prepare a certificate.
         >[!NOTE]